 Like its originators [13], we see the use of the E2E Principle in networking as equivalent to a more general class of layering arguments that arise in the design of computer systems of all kinds.
-The multiplicity of interpretations stems from the fact that a specific case is being considered, rather than the general principle (hence the appropriateness of the appellation "E2E arguments").
-Our formulation of this principle, which we continue to call E2E for the sake of familiarity, is as follows:
+The multiplicity of interpretations of E2E stems from the fact that a specific case is being considered, rather than the more general principle.
+(Hence the existence of what are sometimes refered to as a class of "E2E arguments").
+Our formulation of the general principle, which we continue to call E2E for the sake of familiarity, is as follows: